-The authors of this paper have carried out previous studies (2004) in which an individualized analysis was undertaken of two providers of electronic content - ScienceDirect and Wiley InterScience-.
-Afterwards they lie (2004, 2005) in the area of comparative evaluation of information coverage and characteristics of interfaces, functions and services of five electronic content providers widely used by Spanish academic libraries: Emerald, Kluwer Online, ScienceDirect, SpringerLink and Wiley InterScience.
+The authors of this article have carried out two previous studies (2004), in which an individualized analysis was undertaken of two providers of electronic content.
+These were the ScienceDirect package from Elsevier and Wiley InterScience from John Wiley and Sons.

+The specific aims of this article lie in the area of comparative evaluation of the coverage of information distributed by five electronic content packages widely used by Spanish university libraries: Emerald, Kluwer Online, ScienceDirect, SpringerLink and Wiley InterScience.
+Aims also include analysis and evaluation of the characteristics of providers' interfaces and their various functions and added-value services, in order to acquire trustworthy information on the nature and quality of these systems.

-The study was undertaken within the framework of a research project financed by the Universidad de León1 for the years 2004/2005.
-The chief objective of this research project has been to gain an overall knowledge of the provision of electronic information, its distribution and use by the academic community in order to allow universities and their libraries to negotiate with the large multinationals in the publishing sector on the basis of objective criteria on quality and utilization.
+The study was undertaken within the framework of a research project financed by the University of Leon for the years 2004/2005.
+The chief objective of this research project has been to gain an overall knowledge of the provision of electronic information, and its distribution and use by the academic community so as to allow universities and their libraries to negotiate with the large multinationals in the publishing sector on the basis of objective criteria on quality and utilization.